Frederic-P/Image-manipulation-in-Numpy/readme.md

 ## Installation:
 1) Download the GitHub repository, or clone it as you would with every other GitHub project.
-2) Install and active the virtual environment (environment.yaml)
+2) Install and activate the virtual environment (environment.yaml)
 3) Run the notebook
 4) Play with all the cells.